krivanpeter/the-issue-tracker/README.md

 ## Testing
 Most of the page has been tested using django's built in testing tools, where not it was tested manually.
-Separated tests were written for all applications.
+Separated test files were written for all applications.
-They can be found in all files with the name of ,,test_xy.py"
+They can be found in files with the name of ,,test_xy.py"

 ### How to run the tests
 After [Local Deployment](https://github.com/krivanpeter/the-issue-tracker/blob/master/deployment.md) you need to run the following command: